What to BringWe recommend packing light (both figuratively and literally)

 - We HIGHLY recommend a headlamp with a red light option.
 This way when in the Maloca (ceremony hut) you do not blind anyone.

-- Extra batteries for headlamp, flashlight, or camera
+- Extra batteries or charging cables for headlamp, flashlight, or camera

 - A light sleeping bag or travel blanket that packs easily

 - You will need a to bring a journal to keep notes of your ceremony experiences and a separate one to jot down your dreams, thoughts, and jungle experience.

 - Some art supplies to draw, paint, or sketch.
 You will be more artistic than you think, and this is also a great way to express your visions.

 - Light reading materials, on spirituality.
 We have books you can borrow from our library, but please bring a couple of books for yourself.

 - Spanish-English dictionary or quick guide for traveling if you do not speak Spanish.
 This comes in handy for hotel booking and touring around Iquitos.

 - Breathable light rain jacket, anorak.
 Nothing too rubbery or plastic, as this can cause unnecessary perspiration.

 - Lightweight hiking boots

 - COMFORTABLE clothes that will keep you warm at night.
 Sometimes ceremonies can be chilly so we recommend light sweatshirts and sweatpants